open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 ### Step 2: Enable runtime instrumentation

 Runtime instrumentation should be enabled at application startup.

-This is typically done in the `ConfigureServices` of your `Startup` class.
+#### For ASP.NET Core applications

 The example below enables this instrumentation by using an extension method on `IServiceCollection`.
 This extension method requires adding the package [`OpenTelemetry.Extensions.Hosting`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Extensions.Hosting/README.md) to the application.
 This ensures the instrumentation is disposed when the host